 From a bustling capital to the silky beaches, there are a ton of things to do in Malaysia.

-Are you guys looking for advice on things to do in Malaysia?
-You’ve come to the right place!
 Malaysia is a must-visit Southeast Asian country for anyone looking to immerse themselves in a place marked by rich heritage and a colorful history.
 Malaysia’s renowned attractions, diverse gastronomic options, and relatively budget-friendly costs coupled with the locals’ good nature have contributed to making the country a top choice for travelers, from backpackers to luxury lovers.

 We prepared this guide to help you get a grasp on the multitude of things you can do in Malaysia, starting with the capital city of Kuala Lumpur, and expanding out to other parts of the country.
 Over time we are going to be adding all sorts of additional information so bookmark this page for future reference!

-And without further ado, lets explore all that there is to do in Malaysia!
+And without further ado, let’s explore all that there is to do in Malaysia!

 Table of Contents